Where Cars Meet Culture

 1 min read

-Trapshooting is one of my favorite forms of shooting sports, consistently hitting a fast-moving 4.25-inch clay disc as it flys through the air takes practice, discipline, and a very good shotgun.
-While most shooters prefer an over/under so they can use the same gun for Skeet and Sporting Clays, other still like the multiple shots offered by a pump-action, but the single-shot Henry Rifles Shotgun that I have been testing out for the last few weeks as quickly become my favorite trap gun.
-The single-shot forces me to slow down, take my time, and focus.
+If I said trapshooting, Henry Single Shot Shotgun isn’t likely to come to mind, but trap is one of my favorite forms of shooting sports; consistently hitting a fast-moving 4.25-inch clay disc as it flies through the air takes practice, discipline, and a very good shotgun.
+While most shooters prefer an over/under, so they can use the same gun for Skeet and Sporting Clays, others still like the multiple shots offered by a pump-action, but the single-shot Henry Rifles Shotgun that I have been testing out for the last few weeks as quickly become my favorite trap gun.
+The single shot forces me to slow down, take my time, and focus.
 It, like a good game of golf, is a cathartic escape from the frantic pace of modern life.

-Shooting or hunting with a single shot is nostalgic and challenging, it is not so different than using 35mm film for photography today.
-It requires you to slow down, take your time, think about your shot and focus in a way that you wouldn’t need to if you simply could just fire again if you missed.
-Trapshooting with a single shot makes you a better shooter and I find I hit more clays when I know I only have one shot at each one.
+Shooting or hunting with a Henry Single Shot Shotgun is nostalgic and challenging; it is not so different than using 35mm film for photography today.
+It requires you to slow down, take your time, think about your shot, and focus in a way that you wouldn’t need to if you simply could just fire again if you missed.
+Trapshooting with a single shot makes you a better shooter, and I find I hit more clays when I know I only have one shot at each one.

-Trapshooting was originally designed to replicate bird hunting so hunters could practice.
-It has been a sport since the 1700s, originally the sport used live pigeons as targets, but they were replaced with clays which is why the targets are referred to as “clay pigeons.”
+Trapshooting was initially designed to replicate bird hunting so hunters could practice.
+It has been a sport since the 1700s, initially the sport used live pigeons as targets, but they were replaced with clays which is why the targets are referred to as “clay pigeons.”
 A pigeon would be placed in a small cage or “trap” and released as a target.
-In the 1860s the first non-live targets were introduced, glass balls, but in the late 1800s the clay pigeon was introduced and a clay disc is still used today.
+In the 1860s, the first non-live targets were introduced, glass balls, but in the late 1800s, the clay pigeon was introduced, and a clay disc is still used today.

-If you have never tried trap, skeet, or sporting clays check out my introductory guide to sporting clays and you can always learn more from the national organizations HERE.
+If you have never tried trap, skeet, or sporting clays, check out my introductory guide to sporting clays.
+You can always learn more from the national organizations HERE.

 Michael Satterfield